zhuminjie/OpenSeesPyDoc/src/plotcmds.rst

    # import OpenSeesPy rendering module
    import openseespy.postprocessing.Get_Rendering as opsplt

+   # if using the development visualization package instead of openseespy
+   import openseespyvis.Get_Rendering as opsplt

    # render the model after defining all the nodes and elements
    opsplt.plot_model()